The online Bible teaching ministry of Stephen & Brooksyne Weber A daily, Bible-based perspective of hope, encouragement and exhortation.

 Today's Suggested Music and Supplemental Resources

 We want to thank all who financially support our ministry.
 We realize there are many fine ministries and causes requesting support but if the Lord would lead you we surely need and appreciate the financial support from our readers and listeners.
-Our ministry labor is comprised of half our time to Daily Encouragement and the other half to our chaplaincy ministry to companies for which we receive a fee (of course this percentage of time varies week by week).
+Our ministry labor is comprised of approximately half our time to Daily Encouragement and the other half to our chaplaincy ministry to companies for which we receive compensation.
 Each of these ministries essentially is the same as a part-time job (20+ hours weekly) for each of us.
-Our goal for many years is that each phase would provide half of our ministry expenses and income.
-If you would like to make a donation to our ministry see here for more information.
-Donations through my chaplaincy endorsing ministry are tax deductible and will be receipted directly by them.
-Thank you!
+Our goal for many years is that each would provide half of our ministry expenses and income.

-Please Note: Our chaplain agency is unable to provide a receipt if the donation is made through PayPal.
-However we provide this option due to the convenience, international supporters, and for those who may not be concerned regarding receiving an official receipt.
-Click here to donate using PayPal.
+Please Note: We also provide this easy option due to the convenience, for international supporters, and for those who may not be concerned regarding receiving an official tax deductible receipt.
+Click here to send an offering using PayPal.
+This will open to a page that states "Brooksyne Weber".

 Permissions: Please feel free to pass on, reproduce and distribute any material on Daily Encouragement Net, in part or in whole, in any format, provided that you do not alter the wording in any way or charge a fee beyond the cost of reproduction.
 It is our desire to spread this material, not protect or restrict it.
 We do request that you keep the contact, copyright and subscription information intact.